Alan Tait: Coaching

-Following his retirement from playing he then moved into coaching, initially working with Scotland as a defence coach.
+Following his retirement he moved into coaching, initially working with Scotland as a defence coach.
 Although he was dismissed from the post by Matt Williams he was later restored to that role by Williams successor Frank Hadden.
 In 2004 he joined the Borders as a defensive coach.

-Tait then moved back to the Falcons as an assistant before assuming the top job at the Premiership club as part of a restructuring process in the wake of Steve Bates' departure from the post of director of rugby in 2009.
-He held the position of Head Coach of Newcastle from 2009 to 2012 until club owner, Semore Kurdi announced Tait was 'taking a break from rugby' following a series of poor results.
+Tait then moved back to the Falcons as an assistant before assuming the top job at the Premiership club as part of a restructuring process in the wake of Steve Bates' departure as director of rugby in 2009.
+He held the position of head coach of Newcastle from 2009 to 2012 until club owner, Semore Kurdi, announced Tait was 'taking a break from rugby' following a series of poor results.

-On 7 July 2022 he was appointed the Defence Coach to the Southern Knights.
+On 7 July 2022 he was appointed the defence coach of the Southern Knights.

 Family

 Tait has a son, Michael, who was also a professional rugby union player.
 Michael appeared for the Scotland national under-20 rugby union team in 2010 and signed for Edinburgh in 2014 before retiring later the same year due to injury.